andreasdominik/HermesMQTT.jl/docs/src/install.md

 in the installation directory.
 The file `action-hermesMQTT.jl` is the loader script.

+The installation requires sudo-rights, because the installer needs to change the permissions of the installation directory.

 If possible the rhasspy server should be running on the same or on another machine.
 During installation the installer asks for hostname and port of the rhasspy server (default: `localhost:12101`).